stephane-caron/awesome-open-source-robots/CONTRIBUTING.md

 # Adding a robot to the list

-Robots in this list are all open source, **both HW and SW**.
+Robots in this list are open source **both** in hardware and software.
 Here is our attempt at defining that:

 ### 🛠️ Open build